Tuesdays with Shlomo

 Really?
 Even after working so long as a veterinarian, you’re allergic to cats?

 Not all cats and not any specific breed, but there are certain cats that just get to me.
 I think it’s something about the specific proteins in that cat’s dandruff or something.
 However, it doesn’t happen very often.
 Even when I was seeing patients every day all day, it would only be once every couple of weeks that a cat would get to me and I would start sneezing.
 Now, I’m not going to take an antihistamine every day just because every couple of weeks I have to sneeze my way through an appointment.
 Similarly, there are a lot of annoying but inconsequential things that can cause sneezing in pets.
 Unless it’s a danger to their health, I usually recommend that pet parents just ignore it.
+If your pet is constantly sneezing, maybe that’s going to affect their quality of life.
+But if not, why worry?

 Sometimes the best thing you can do is nothing, after all.
 Anyway, that segues nicely into my other question: What things are animals allergic to?
 What are their environmental triggers?